Patient's Query

 Hello doctor,

-I am using a high dosage of krill oil to combat concentration problems.
-It seems to work on the cell membrane and it appears to improve the electrical signaling because electrical signals pass the cell membrane.
-However, if I improve the electrical signaling, will this impact the heart?
+I am taking a high dose of krill oil to address concentration problems.
+It seems to affect the cell membrane and appears to improve electrical signaling because electrical signals pass through the cell membrane.
+However, if I improve electrical signaling, will this impact my heart?
 Will my heart pump stronger if the electrical signals from the brain to the heart become stronger?
-Do I need to monitor my blood pressure for example?
-Or does the krill oil only work on the brain's electrical signaling and not the heart?
+Should I monitor my blood pressure, for example?
+Or does the krill oil only affect the brain's electrical signaling and not the heart?

 Hello,